DerKoun/bsnes-hd/README.md

 #### Perspective Correction

 1-3 and 4-6 trigger auto an on respectively.
 In both cases the 3 settings are in the order: wide, medium, narrow.

+#### Stretch Windowing

+A value of 2 causes all windowing coordinates to be stretched, i.e. their distance from 128 is doubled.
+This allows widescreen patches to extend windowing effects into the widescreen areas at the cost of precision.
+But it also requires the patch to adapt all windowing coordinates in the ROM.

 #### Sample